apptainer/singularity/docs/Administration.md

 # Singularity Administration Guide

-This document will cover installation and administration points of Singularity for multi-tenant HPC resources.
+This document will cover installation and administration points of Singularity for multi-tenant HPC resources and will not cover usage of the command line tools, container usage, or example use cases.

 # Installation